 There are various reasons why your Android device won’t read the SIM card.
-Some possible causes could be that you didn’t insert the SIM card correctly, or your Android device is experimenting a software issue.
-Whatever the reason is, a solution needs to be found quickly.
+Some possible causes could be that you didn’t insert the SIM card correctly, or your Android device is experiencing a software issue.
+Whatever the reason, a solution needs to be found quickly.

 Here are some fixes for those times when your Android phone can’t detect the SIM card.